arjuns2020/arjuns2020/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I am a Data Scientist, I buil, train and deploy models.\
+🤖 &nbsp;I am a Data Scientist, I analyze data, build, train and deploy Machine Learning / Deep Learning models.\
+☁️ I am an AWS Certified Machine Learning Engineer & Cloud Practitioner 🧠.\
+📊 Tableau Certified Desktop Specialist 📈.\
 🎓 &nbsp;I hold a Masters degree in Business Analytics from The University of texas at Dallas.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Deep Learning, and Cloud Architecture.\
 📷 &nbsp;In my free time, I love to explore new places and do sme photography.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for pro bono consulting / Project coloboration / volunteering, or just for some interesting discussion about Data Science.\
 ✉️ &nbsp;You can shoot me an email at arjunsm2020@gmail.com!
 I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://github.com/arjuns2020/arjuns2020/blob/main/Night-Coding.gif" align="right"/>